Make your move to Mainroad — Hiring Now!

 What is Mainroad doing to prepare for a winter storm event?

-Mainroad crews will be patrolling service area highways and roads while monitoring the forecast closely.
-Crews will apply specific material to the road surface as determined by the forecast and actual weather conditions.
-Pre-storm activities typically include pre-salting/brining and monitoring the forecast closely.
-The proactive use of an anti-icing liquid is a proven way of combatting ice from forming on the highway surface.
-This technique is used throughout most highway maintenance jurisdictions in North America.
-During a heavy rain advisory, crews will check and clear service area catch basins.
+Mainroad crews will be patrolling the entire service area while closely monitoring the forecast.
+They will apply specific materials to the road surface based on the forecast and observed weather conditions.
+Pre-storm activities typically include brining and closely monitoring the forecast.
+The proactive use of an anti-icing liquid is a proven method to prevent ice from forming on the highway surface, a technique widely used in most highway maintenance jurisdictions in North America.
+During a heavy rain advisory, crews will check and clear all drainage appliances.

-Ahead of a weather event, Mainroad releases regular road and weather updates to a contact list of local agencies, various stakeholders including the Ministry and Media to help inform the public.
-This helps everyone understand the current conditions, expected weather and Mainroad’s response.
-These updates are also posted on our social media.
+Ahead of a weather event, Mainroad releases regular road and weather updates to a contact list of local agencies and various stakeholders including the Ministry of Transportation and various media outlets, to help inform the public.
+These updates help everyone understand the current conditions, expected weather, and Mainroad’s response.
+Updates are also posted on our social media platforms.

-When a weather event occurs, (snow, freezing rain, flooding, etc.) Mainroad crews are working around the clock plowing, sanding and/or salting as conditions warrant and we are patrolling the service area.
+When a weather event occurs (snow, freezing rain, flooding, etc.), Mainroad crews work around the clock, plowing, sanding, brining, and/or salting as conditions warrant, while patrolling the service area.

 What materials does Mainroad use for winter road maintenance and when are these materials applied?

-Mainroad primarily uses two materials in the Lower Mainland for winter road maintenance: anti-icing brine and de-icing salt with winter sand as required.
-The use of a specific material is determined by the forecast, actual weather conditions and in accordance with the standard set by the Ministry.
+Mainroad primarily uses three materials for winter road maintenance in the Lower Mainland: anti-icing brine and de-icing salt, with winter sand as needed.
+The choice of material depends on the forecast, actual weather conditions, and Ministry standards.

-Anti-icing Liquids (brine): Anti-icing liquids are used as a preventative material prior to snowfall.
-Typically, these materials are applied prior to a forecasted winter event and dry on the highway surface to provide early on snow melting capabilities.
-Brine can also act as a de-icing agent during a storm or once a storm has passed and can help to remove packed snow and ice from the road surface.
-After snow has been cleared, liquid anti-icing brine is an important component in Mainroad’s plan to prevent ice from forming as it breaks down the bonding ability of ice on the road surface.
+Anti-icing Liquids (brine): These liquids are used preventatively before a snowfall.
+Typically applied before a forecasted winter event, they dry on the highway surface to provide early snow melting capabilities.
+Brine can also act as a de-icing agent during or after a storm, helping to remove packed snow and ice from the road.
+After snow clearance, liquid anti-icing brine is crucial in preventing ice formation by breaking down the bonding ability of ice on the road surface.

 Learn more about Mainroad’s liquid anti-icing program

 Winter Sand: The winter sand used by Mainroad is a graded material specified by the Ministry of Transportation and Infrastructure.
-Winter abrasives improve traction.
-During a snow event, restoring traction will be completed by either applying winter abrasives on compact sections or by applying winter chemicals to compact sections to melt snow and ice when pavement temperatures are above -9C.
+During a snow event, traction is restored by applying sand on sections of the roadway experiencing compact snow.

 The use of a specific material is determined by forecast and actual weather conditions.